 Organized information.
 As is typical with courses like this, much of the material can be found for free online if you’re willing to hunt.
-EBA will give you a jumpstart.
+EBA® organizes some of it for you.

 Packaged well.
-EBA has a clean and simple interface.
+It has a clean and simple interface.
 Getting around is easy and straightforward.

 Stringent return policy.
-Don’t purchase EBA with the intention of “checking it out” and getting your money back if it’s not for you.
+Don’t purchase EBA® with the intention of “checking it out” and getting your money back if it’s not for you.
 You must prove you completed the entire course before a refund will be issued.
-To read the return policy in full, click Policy in the footer.

-Push to buy additional products.
-Within EBA (in emails, during office hours, etc.) there are pushes to buy additional digital products supplemental to EBA but not included in the price of EBA.
+Steady push to buy additional products.
+Within EBA® (in emails, during office hours, etc.) there are pushes to buy additional digital products supplemental to EBA® but not included in the price of EBA®.

 Long runway.
 If you follow all the steps as they are presented and purchase the additional tools suggested, it will be quite a while before you start to gain traction and make your money back (12+ months is not unusual).